zacharywilliams05/Threat-Hunting-Network-Slowdown/README.md

 ![Screenshot 6 AccountName](https://github.com/user-attachments/assets/27558a24-82d2-4399-af71-0ab939a18e64)

 It appears it was launched by the system.
 In a real-life scenario, we may be able to attribute the script to a user or service account and investigate further.
-In this case, the other security admins and the team running the device VM-Lab-Andre do not know why this script is here and why it is being executed.
+In this case, the other security admins and the team running the device "vm-lab-andre" do not know why this script is here and why it is being executed.

 # 5. Response